Travelling to Phuket with Young Children

 15. Thai culture and kids

 Several Phuket resorts have playgrounds and kid-friendly activities for their guests to enjoy.
 Beyond the hotel, there are some public playgrounds around Phuket including the beachfront areas of Kata, Karon and Patong.
-Phuket also has some privately-run play parks with an entry fee including the Rawai Park playground and water park, Kids Club indoor playground in Patong Beach and the Kids Mania indoor and outdoor playground at Royal Phuket Marina.
+Phuket also has some privately-run play parks with an entry fee including the Rawai Park playground and water park, Kids Club indoor playground in Patong Beach and the Happy Kids Club playground at Central Floresta in Phuket Town.
+Read more

 17. Child care